 The bedrooms and bathrooms at Bansha are the finest.
 We may have been in a 300-year old estate building, but we wouldn’t have known it.
 The bathrooms must have been recently remodeled and had large claw-foot bathtubs and nice high-pressure showers.
 In the bedrooms, comfortable beds and fine linens made it real difficult to get up on a couple of cold mornings.

-Bansha Castle is a great getaway for an extended, multi-generational family holiday or a small business retreat.
+Bansha is a great getaway for an extended, multi-generational family holiday or a small business retreat.

 Markree Castle in County Sligo

-Entering the castle hotel is like traveling back in time.
-The little natural light to penetrate inside the castle pours through a stained glass window that traces the family tree of the Coopers to the 1200s.
+Entering the manor house hotel is like traveling back in time.
+The little natural light to penetrate inside the building pours through a stained glass window that traces the family tree of the Coopers to the 1200s.
 The strong aroma of smoke hangs in the air and filled our nostrils from the massive open fire in the lobby, which cast a flickering light across the dark wood panels.
 The floors creaked gently under our feet as we traversed the second floor balcony to our room.
-This is a castle that takes you back in time.
+This is a building that takes you back in time.

 Markree Castle hotel is an old gem.
-At every point, you won’t forget you’re staying in a castle.
+At every point, you won’t forget you’re staying in a castle in Ireland.

 Tips for Staying at Castle Hotels in Ireland

 Travelers to Ireland should carefully consider their castle hotel experience.
 Some hotels offer authenticity, some offer luxury, and some offer convenience.
-Pick your castle to match your needs and pack your bags!
-Staying in a castle is one of the great bucket list experiences in Ireland!
+Pick your property to match your needs and pack your bags!
+Staying in one of the Ireland castle hotels is one of the great bucket list experiences!